AdamsD02/Music-Genre-Classification/README.md

 - mgc_code.ipynb
 - genres (directory)

-*Note: the genres folder contains audio files of different genres which can be used to test implementation.*
+*Note: The genres folder contains audio files of different genres which can be used to test implementation.*